Ferris wheel: Somers' Roundabout

-In 1891, William Somers installed a fifty-foot wooden wheel at Atlantic City, New Jersey and later others at Asbury Park, New Jersey and Coney Island, New York.
+In 1891, William Somers installed a fifty-foot wooden wheel at Atlantic City, New Jersey, and later others at Asbury Park, New Jersey, and Coney Island, New York.
 In 1893 he was granted the first U.S. patent for a "Roundabout".
-George Washington Gale Ferris Jr. rode on Somers' wheel in Atlantic City prior to designing his wheel for the World's Columbian Exposition.
-In 1893 Somers filed a lawsuit against Ferris for patent infringement; however, Ferris and his lawyers successfully argued that the Ferris Wheel and its technology differed greatly from Somers' wheel, and the case was dismissed.
+George Washington Gale Ferris Jr. rode on Somers' wheel in Atlantic City before designing his wheel for the World's Columbian Exposition.
+In 1893, Somers filed a lawsuit against Ferris for patent infringement; however, Ferris and his lawyers successfully argued that the Ferris Wheel and its technology differed greatly from Somers' wheel, and the case was dismissed.